 I suggest you be cautious while sniffing culture plates.
 Sniffing culture plates is not a good idea and you may contract a disease (2).

-Table: Characteristics odor of selected microbes
+Characteristics odor produced by selected microbes

 Microbe | Odor |